 This monthly mindfulness lunch is open to everyone, lately, it has been drawing a vibrant group of entrepreneurial and/or creative souls who are curious about how meditation can help you cultivate more business, peace, balance and radiant health in your life.
 Check out this blog post for some interesting research on the benefits of mindfulness.

 We meet downtown on Trade St in the warm and magical space inside the Golden Flower Tai Chi Center, right next to Finnigan’s Wake.
 There is plenty of street parking.
 The address is: 612 Trade Street, Winston-Salem, NC 27101 For free monthly updates you are welcome to join this Meetup.

 Mindfulness, Music and Movement

-This donation-based event takes place the first Tuesday of every month from 11:45 – 1:00 pm at Unity Church on Stratford Rd.
+This donation-based event typically takes place on the first Tuesday of every month from 11:45 – 1:00 pm at Unity Church on Stratford Rd.
 Holidays, like Labor Day, push our meeting time back a week so in September we will gather on the 12th.
 RSVPs via Eventbrite are encouraged but not required.
 The address for GPS is 108 Hewes St, Winston-Salem, NC 27103.
 Our lunch-time gathering is held in the church sanctuary, although it is not a religious event.
 We begin with music and gentle movement and then move into a guided-meditation journey.
 At 1:00 pm we adjourn to Unity’s kitchen table for informal sharing, laughter and lunch.
 Please bring your own bagged lunch if you’d like to join in for that part of the afternoon.